-3. The iPod Example: The difference between “Jobs” and “Benefits”
+Example 4: The iPod and the difference between “Jobs” and “Benefits”

-Here’s another example I use explain the different between a “job” and a “benefit”.
+Here’s another example I use to explain the difference between a “job” and a “benefit”.

 “1,000 songs in your pocket.”

-When the iPod was launched, people didn’t know what the feature “5 GB” meant for them.
-By translating the storage size into number of songs, they could clearly see the benefit.
+At the time, people didn’t know what the feature “5 GB” meant for them.
+By translating “storage size” into “number of songs stored”, everyone could clearly see the benefit.

-What is the difference between a job to be done and a benefit ?
+What’s the difference between a job to be done and a benefit?

 The job is about the customer.